-There is a high level of serious crime throughout Nigeria.
-Kidnapping, violent assault, armed robbery, banditry, home invasion (even in walled and guarded compounds), and carjacking are prevalent across Nigeria.
-Expatriates are frequently targeted.
+There is a high level of serious and petty crime throughout Nigeria.
+Kidnapping, violent assault, armed robbery, banditry, home invasion (even in walled and guarded compounds), and carjacking, committed both by individuals and gangs, are prevalent across Nigeria.
+Petty crime often occurs in crowded public places.
+Expatriates are frequently targeted due to their perceived level of wealth.
 You should pay strict attention to your personal safety and security at all times.

-There is a high incidence of crime in and around the international airport in Lagos, and on the main roads to and from international and domestic airports in Lagos, Abuja and other urban centres.
+There is a high incidence of crime on and around the main roads to and from international and domestic airports in Lagos, Abuja and other urban centres.
 Assaults and robberies are common on public transport and when travelling unaccompanied in taxis.
 Prearranged collection/drop off at airports and hotels by someone who is known to you or whose identity you can verify will help to minimise the risk.
 Criminals have been known to pose as police, military personnel and bogus greeters at airports.

 Visitors have been abducted and robbed when collected from their hotel by criminals claiming to represent a company with which the visitor has an appointment.
 Ensure that you can verify and identify who you are meeting and where.
 Avoid meeting in places on the outskirts of urban centres.
 You should question any last minute changes in arrangements and should not disclose personal information unnecessarily.

 Due to the relatively high prevalence of HIV/AIDS, victims of violent crime, especially rape, are strongly encouraged to seek immediate medical assistance.